-The Program will make reasonable attempts to contact applicants to schedule meetings, collect documentation, or obtain other information necessary.
+The Program will make reasonable attempts to contact applicants to schedule meetings, collect documentation, or obtain other necessary information.
 If the Program has made three (3) consecutive unsuccessful attempts to contact an applicant with no follow up contact from the applicant, the applicant will be sent a Non-Responsive Notice.
 Contact attempts should be made using different methods of communication and at different times of the day/week.
-The Non-Responsive Notification provides contact information for the Program, advises the applicant of the next steps in the process, and notifies the applicant that they must contact the Program or complete an action within fourteen (14) days of the date of the letter.
-If the applicant fails to contact the Program or complete the action within the fourteen (14) days allowed, the application will be closed, and they will receive a Non-Responsive Confirmation notice.
-This also applies to non-responsive applicants who are required to move out temporarily or permanently from the property for the Program to start abatement, demolition work, repairs/retrofit, or reconstruction, and fail to do so in the time required.
+The Non-Responsive Notification provides contact information for the Program, advises the applicant of the next steps in the process, and notifies the applicant that they must contact the